 First, methodologically.
 While they use only yearly changes in Chinese imports (treating emergence of China onto world markets as a quasi-natural experiment), our focus is on the difference between imports before and after 2001 (treating China's accession to the WTO as a quasi-natural).
-Second, while we focus on the effect of competitive pressure from both domestic and foreign market by putting them together (in all estimations), they estimate the effects separately.
-Third, our results based on quartile regressions (both OLS and IV) clearly show that it is the firms from the lower-half of the size distribution who drop their peripheral products in response to Chinese competition at the domestic market, whereas their quantile regressions are only focuses on intensive (plant sales) and not on extensive margin (neither on product exit nor core products).
-Fourth, the context of the rise in India-China trade is significantly different than Mexico-China.
-The former ones are two of the most fastest growing economies of the world and China is currently the largest trading partner of India.
-Chinese imports in India increased more than 10 times higher than that of Mexico, especially after 2001.
+Second, while we focus on the effect of competitive pressure from both domestic and foreign market by putting them together (in all estimations), they estimate the effects separately.16 Third, our results based on quartile regressions undertake similar kind of strategy.
+We discuss this in detail later, specifically in Section 4.1.

-$^{^{16}}$ Estimating these two effects separately may not reflect the true estimates as a firm is selling products in both these markets simultaneously.
+16Estimating these two effects separately may not reflect the true estimates as a firm is selling products in both these markets simultaneously.